Size bias for one and all: Waiting time paradox: the renewal theory connection

 The following argument is heuristic.
 One way to model the ``arbitrary instant $t$'' is to choose a random $T$ uniformly from 0 to $l$, independent of $X_1,X_2,\ldots$, and then take the limit as $l \rightarrow \infty.$ For large but finite $l$, conditional on $X_1,X_2,\ldots$, apart from possible cutoff at the extreme right\footnote{Conditional on $T=t$ and $X_1+\cdots+X_{m-1} < t < X_1 + \cdots + X_{m-1}+X_m$, there are $m$ interarrival intervals, and for $i=1$ to $m-1$ interval $i$ is selected with probability proportional to $X_i$, but interval $m$ is selected with probability proportional to $t-(X_1+\cdots+X_{m-1}) < X_m$.} the probability of $T$ landing in a given interarrival interval is proportional to its length.
 In other words, if the interarrival times $X_i$ have a distribution $dF(x)$, the distribution of the length of the selected interval is approximately proportional to $x \ dF(x)$.
 In the limit, it is precisely correct that the distribution of the length of the selected interval is the distribution of $X^*$.

 For the particular case of exponentially distributed interarrival times, the density of $X^*$ is $xe^{-x}$, with mean value $2$, and so a right--left symmetry argument gives the answer in a).

 A conceptual explanation of identity (\ref{iid}) is given by the following heuristic.
 Group the interarrival intervals into successive blocks of $n$ intervals.
-By considering the thinned process induced by ignoring arrivals internal to the grouping, the random time $T$ must find itself in a block with total length distributed as $(X_1+\cdots+X_n)^*$.
+By considering only the endpoints of blocks, i.e., the renewal process, decimated by $n$, the random time $T$ must find itself in a block with total length distributed as $S^* = (X_1+\cdots+X_n)^*$.
 But regardless of the grouping, the random time $T$ still finds itself in an internal interval whose length is distributed as the size biased distribution of the interarrival times; the lengths of the other intervals in the same block are not affected.
 Thus the total block length must also be distributed as $X_1+\cdots+X_{i-1}+X_i^*+X_{i+1}+\cdots+X_n$.
-Further heuristic argument, that the internal interval $i$ is chosen with probability proportional to the contribution $\e X_i$ makes to the total block size, may convince one of the identity \eqref{noniid}.
+A small extension of this heuristic may convince one of the identity \eqref{noniid}: given $n$ distributions for strictly positive $X_1,\ldots,X_n$ all with finite mean, create the $n$-alternating renewal process, in which the independent interarrival time distributions cycle through the $n$ given distributions.
+The decimation by $n$ has independent interarrival times distributed as $ S= X_1+\cdots+X_n$, with independent summands, $T$ picks out a block with length distributed as $S^*$, and the contribution $\e X_i$ makes to the total block size governs the distribution of which subinterval in a block gets chosen by $T$.
+And for \eqref{noniid infinite}, where $S=X_1+X_2+\cdots$ with $\e S < \infty$, another small extension of the heuristic may be convincing.
+But we don't really expect the $\infty$-alternating renewal process to become a popular model.